rasagy/VisualizingTrains/README.md

 ## Todo

-- Add Labels on hover
+- Add Labels on hover (From > To)
-- Use curved arcs instead of direct lines
+- Use curved arcs instead of direct lines (Not really)
 - Animate by City?
+- Animate by Time of Departure?
-- Animate by Time?
+- Animate by Time of Journey (Speed)?